 Jesus adds, “Nevertheless I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Counselor (Holy Spirit) will not come to you; but if I go, I will send him to you” (16:7).
 They can not reach the fulfillment of their own maturity in discipleship unless Christ is gone.
 And so, they must not cling to what is known but open themselves to ambiguity and unknowing.

 So often in the life of prayer, it is in retrospect that understanding takes place.
-On this journey you have lived in ambiguity before.
+On this journey of the soul you have lived in ambiguity before.
 And so, like the disciples, you might think that you can trust these words.
-And yet, it seems to me that for the disciples, the loss of Jesus Resurrected, must have been as profound a loss as the one at Good Friday.
+And still, it seems to me that for the disciples, the loss of Jesus Resurrected, must have been as profound a loss as the one at Good Friday.
+Nevertheless, they went to the upper room together and devoted themselves to prayer(Acts 1:14).
+And waited.
+They teach us how to wait without clinging, within our own liminal times of unknowing.

 O God, you have prepared for those who love you such good things as surpass our understanding: Pour into our hearts such love towards you, that we, loving you in all things and above all things, may obtain your promises, which exceed all that we can desire; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen